The question “Can you teach entrepreneurship?” has received much attention over the last decade.

 Summary of key principles

-Teach entrepreneurship: By providing active learning experiences and giving responsibility
+Teach entrepreneurship: By providing active learning experience and involving inspiring practitioners

-Teach entrepreneurship: By developing a culture of giving back
+Teach entrepreneurship: By developing a culture of sharing and giving back

-Teach entrepreneurship: By making uncertainty a central theme
+Teach entrepreneurship: By reducing teaching control and making uncertainty a central theme

-Teach entrepreneurship: By creating the circumstances for people to develop talent
+Teach entrepreneurship: By inspiring and creating the circumstances for people to discover and develop their talents